 Ranier Steps Out On Proven Path To The Top

-While the race will be run at on Saturday instead of its traditional venue of Scone because of , Cummings still views it as a crucial stepping stone.
+While the race will be run at Rosehill on Saturday instead of its traditional venue of Scone because of , Cummings still views it as a crucial stepping stone.

 “We’ve won this for the past two years with Osborne Bulls and Trekking and it’s proved a good launching pad for better races,” Cummings said

-“Trekking went on to win the Stradbroke and it's also proved something of a base camp for with both horses finishing third in that race in their next campaigns.
+“Trekking went on to win the and it’s also proved something of a base camp for with both horses finishing third in that race in their next campaigns.

 “Ranier is proving himself to be something of a dark horse.
 He’s raced well in strong races throughout his career and pulled out some very good performances in all of his wins.”

-The victory was impressive enough to keep him in contention for the Stradbroke Handicap and if Ranier can repeat the performance, Cummings could be tempted to follow the path he took with Trekking towards Brisbane.
+The victory was impressive enough to keep him in contention for the and if Ranier can repeat the performance, Cummings could be tempted to follow the path he took with Trekking towards Brisbane.